Jessicavazm/JessicaVaz_T2A1-A/README.md

 References:
 Week 4 and 5 Trello API Zoom classes

 # Q8

-Developers should be aware and comply with legal obligations handling users data.
+Developers should be aware and comply with legal obligations when handling user's data.
 There are acts and obligations in place to ensure individuals information is being held safely and secured.
 Acts might be different from country to country however they enforce the same thing: data security.

 Being aware of obligations helps developers understand the responsibilities they have towards the individuals and avoid any possible legal action or penalty.
 They are required to implement and enforce security in their applications, ensure user acknowledgment when requesting data and clear information on how data will be used.

 Developers should also review and update their applications to make sure their are complying with obligations and they also have the obligation to inform users in case of data breach events such as data misusage or leakage.

+## Legal acts in Australia developers should be aware of.

 ### The Australian Privacy Principles(APPs) - Privacy Act 1988